U.S. rejects automakers' request to extend fuel comment deadline

 WASHINGTON (Reuters) - U.S. regulators on Monday denied a request by major automakers to extend the comment period on environmental analysis to determine whether government fuel efficiency requirements are feasible through 2025.

-The U.S. Environmental Protection Agency and the National Highway Traffic Safety Administration said in a July report that automakers have the technology to meet aggressive mandates to hike fuel efficiency, but improvements will not be as great as the Obama administration once forecast because buyers are switching to pickup trucks and SUVs.
+The U.S. Environmental Protection Agency and the National Highway Traffic Safety Administration said in a 1,200-page report in July that automakers have the technology to meet aggressive mandates to hike fuel efficiency, but fleet-wide improvement will not be as great as the Obama administration once forecast because buyers are switching to pickup trucks and SUVs.

-Automakers had asked to extend the deadline for commenting on the 1200-page report until at least late November.
+Automakers had asked to extend the deadline for commenting until at least late November.
 Regulators said comments must be filed by late September.

 The U.S. Chamber of Commerce, National Automobile Dealers Association, Association of Global Automakers representing other major automakers, including Honda Motor Co and Nissan Motor Co, and other groups joined the Auto Alliance in filing a request for an extension.